Somerset House, South Wing

 Phone +49 (0)30 81725741

-Development and Programme Manager
+Development & Programme Director

 Bettina Böhm is an art historian with long-standing involvement in charitable causes.
 She holds an MA in Art History as well as Modern German Philology and History from Heinrich-Heine-Universität, Dusseldorf and followed her dedication to cultural philanthropy as Founding Chairman of the Stiftung für das Museum Folkwang, Essen.
 Further, she worked closely with private collector Thomas Olbricht on The Olbricht Collection and supported the build-up of a contemporary art gallery over the course of two years.
 Bettina Böhm was appointed Director of Outset Germany acting officially as of 1st January 2016.
+Member of the Artnet AG Advisory Board since May 2018.

 Nitzan Wolanski joined Outset in November 2011.
 She holds a BA in Literature and The Multidisciplinary Program in the Arts from Tel Aviv University, and she studied at the Seminar for Visual Culture, Criticism and Theory at Camara Obscura School of Art, Tel Aviv.
 Nitzan is currently the Director of International Relations at MoBY-museums of Bat Yam.
 She has previously worked at Fresh Paint Contemporary Art Fair, Tel Aviv, and at Studio Art Magazine.